Big Eye B-70 Bandsaw Rip Fence Compatibility Guide

 This allows the fence face to sit properly on the back rail with the fence travel system.

-For blades removed from the side of the table (rather than the front), position the outer drill point no more than 8 inches to the right of the blade.
-This provides enough clearance to support the front rail when the fence face is set to zero in its low position.
-Placing the drill point closer to the blade allows the front rail to shift further left, giving additional space to zero the fence scales in the low position.
+For blades removed from the side of the table (rather than the front), position the outer drill point no more than 8" to the right of the blade.
+This provides enough clearance for the front rail when the fence face is set to zero in its low position.
+Positioning the drill point closer to the blade shifts the front rail further left, giving additional space to zero the fence scales.

 It is recommended to position the drill point slightly within this limit to ensure proper alignment and secure installation.